lacombe129/R_R_vignettes/README.md

-# Principles and Best Practices for Teaching Replicability to Undergraduate Students
+# Teaching Reproducibility and Replicability: Principles and Examples

 ## Sample classroom activities described in the paper